-Unfortunately, no. Wadi el-Hudi is located in a military zone and visitors are not allowed.
-Our team needs to get a series of permissions from the military and police to do our work.
-With more funding, however, we hope to make three-dimensional models of some of the inscriptions, artifacts, and settlements so that people can tour the monuments virtually.
+Unfortunately, no. Wadi el-Hudi is located in a military zone and our team needs to get a series of very elaborate permissions from the military and police to do our work.
+In time, however, we hope to make three-dimensional models of some of the inscriptions, artifacts, and settlements in the desert so that people can tour the monuments virtually.

 WHERE CAN YOU GO TO SEE OBJECTS FROM WADI EL-HUDI?

 Fortunately, many inscribed stelae from Wadi el-Hudi can be visited at museums in Egypt.
 The most famous Stela of Horus (WH143) will be on view at the new Grand Egyptian Museum in Giza.
 Three other stelae are also located at the Egyptian Museum in Cairo.
 About 40 stelae are housed in the Aswan Museum on Elephantine Island, currently under renovation.
 We hope that when the renovation is completed, several stelae from Wadi el-Hudi will be placed on display.
 A list of the stelae in Cairo and Aswan appears in Ashraf Sadek’s translation of the inscriptions (see our publications’ page).

 AFTER WE FIND THEM?